Getting Started with Calibre

 Step 5: View the results

-There are several ways to view speed data in Calibre.
+There are several ways to view synthetic speed data in Calibre.
 First one is the Pulse page, showcasing historical metric data trends across Test Profiles, including markers for when deploys happened.
 Metric graphs can be reordered and explored to investigate 6, 3, 1 month and 7-day averages.

 Snapshot Overview provides the most speed information: